SiljeHermansen/siljehermansen.github.io/README.md

 # SiljeHermansen.github.io
-Personal website of Silje Synnøve Lyder Hermansen
+These are the files for my personal website: [Silje Synnøve Lyder Hermansen](https://siljehermansen.github.io)